-With so many brands these days utilizing talented illustrators and artists, don’t be surprised if you’ve seen all of these talented illustrators cross your path (even while working from home).
-From Spotify to The New Yorker, these brands connect with you through the fresh visuals these artists create.
+With so many brands these days utilizing talented illustrators and artists, don’t be surprised if you’ve seen their work cross your path (even while working from home).
+From Spotify to The New Yorker, and from street mural to highrise, these brands connect with you through the fresh visuals these artists create.

 Check out these 3 artists who’ve been keeping me inspired lately.